caspa142/Delivrable-brahim/README.md

 1. **Create a Dockerfile**

    In the root directory of your project, create a Dockerfile to define how the Docker image for your application should be built.
-Below is an example Dockerfile:
+Below is the Dockerfile I used:

    ```Dockerfile
    # Use the official Node.js image as the base image